Rectified strong core in Shapley-Scarf housing markets with indifferences: Rectified strong core

+Condition~(3) formalizes the no outside option condition.
+It is the only addition relative to the definition of the strong core.
+The strong core implicitly assumes that \textit{one} indifferent object suffices to persuade an unaffected agent to join a blocking coalition, whereas condition~(3) tightens this by requiring the coalition to own \textit{all} of his indifferent objects.
+Under strict preferences, every unaffected agent $i\in C_{\sigma\sim\mu}$ satisfies $\sigma(i) = \mu(i)$.
+Since $\sigma(C) = \omega(C)$, we have $\mu(i) \in \omega(C)$, and therefore $\mathcal{I}_i(\mu(i)) = \{\mu(i)\} \subseteq \omega(C)$.
+So, condition (3) holds automatically under strict preferences, and the two cores coincide.
+Under weak preferences, agents' indifference classes may expand: $\mathcal{I}_i(\mu(i))$ may contain objects outside $\omega(C)$.
+The rectified strong core is thus the definition obtained by making condition (3) explicit.
+From this perspective, the rectified strong core is a natural extension of the strong core from strict to weak preferences.

+By definition, the rectified strong core is a superset of the strong core.
+When the strong core is empty, the rectified strong core is a strict superset of the strong core.
+For instance, in Example \ref{example:strongcore:empty}, under $\succsim'_I$, the strong core is empty, whereas the rectified strong core equals $\{\mu,\delta\}$: $\mu$ and $\delta$ cannot be rectification blocked via each other, because agent $2$ always has an indifferent object not owned by the blocking coalition considered before.
+When the strong core is nonempty, we show that the rectified strong core does not recommend any allocations outside the strong core; they coincide.
+So, the following theorem summarizes the properties of the rectified strong core.

-\begin{proposition} (1) The rectified strong core is nonempty, Pareto efficient, and equivalence-closed.
-(2) It is a superset of the rectified exclusion core and a subset of the weak core.
-(3) It coincides with the strong core when the strong core is nonempty. \end{proposition}
+\begin{theorem} The rectified strong core is nonempty and Pareto efficient.
+It is a subset of the weak core and coincides with the strong core whenever the latter is nonempty. \end{theorem}